the fastest

 It’s sharp (enough), nimble (enough), and it welcomes a bit of enthusiasm if you want to get home quickly, while feeling more in its comfort zone when you don’t.
 The steering is surprisingly weighty, with some inertia in the response, yet very little friction.
 And the car reacts progressively in yaw and roll.
 All of which is a fancy way of saying it's easy to take a smooth, measured path that won't make anyone sick.

 It's also stable on motorways, while on tighter twisty stuff or suburban roundabouts it feels quite heavy and deliberate in its movements: a solid crossover, not an agile car.
-You sit high too.
-How successfully the Mud, Sand and Snow Terrain Modes work, we didn’t get the chance to find out.
+You sit high which helps around town too.
+How successfully the Mud, Sand and Snow Terrain Modes work in the 4WD models, we’ve not had the chance to find out.
 We suspect most Tucson owners will never use them either.

 A shout out for its vast swathe of driver assistance systems, too, which work away in the background better than rivals’ and are turned off with shorter, simpler button presses if you’d rather go without.
-Our favourite lives within the TFT dials, either the speedometer or rev counter displaying a hi-res camera feed from the left or right of the car, depending on which indicator you’ve flicked.
+Our favourite lives within the digital dial display, either the speedometer or rev counter displaying a high-res camera feed from the left or right of the car, depending on which indicator you’ve flicked.

-It's blind spot monitoring plus, basically, and it’s fantastic for keeping your eyes closer to the road ahead while still keeping an eye out for rogue mopeds that might be nipping past in an attempt to keep a bit more heat in the fried chicken they’re delivering.
+It's blind spot monitoring plus, basically, and it’s fantastic for keeping your eyes closer to the road ahead while still keeping an eye out for rogue cyclists or mopeds that might be nipping past in an attempt to keep a bit more heat in the fried chicken they’re delivering.
+More cars could really do with them.

 Get all the latest news, reviews and exclusives, direct to your inbox.